Here are some of the main ideas from the first chapter:

 - How is true wisdom obtained?

-- What condition are necessary for our prayers to be answered?
+- What conditions are necessary for our prayers to be answered?

 - According to these verses, how can you win over the worries that come with hard times, the lack of wisdom and lack of money?